poser55/linked-db-rows/README.md

 The script `./launchTests.sh` launches tests for all the db systems where the tests run (db systems other than Postgresql and h2 are launched automatically via testcontainer).

+#### Sakila database example
+The Sakila demo database https://github.com/jOOQ/jOOQ/tree/main/jOOQ-examples/Sakila is used in tests (the arrays fields are disabled for inserts)

 Deploying
 --------------